kherron13/330_project3/SRS.md

 flashcards from the notes they created.
 The user will also be able to use their created flashcard sets to study material efficiently.
 The flashcard functionality will be combined with the notes screen, essentially, flashcards will be two-sided notes.
-The front side will be the title of the note and the backside will be the note description.

 ### 4.5 To-Do list